 Earl Warren's successor, Governor Goodwin Knight, followed Warren's example and deposited all of his gubernatorial records in the State Archives in 1958 and 1959.
 The Goodwin Knight papers are also processed and described in the Goodwin Knight papers finding aid.

 Proclamations and Executive Orders

 Governors are required to file all Proclamations and Executive Orders with the Secretary of State.
 The State Archives maintains an index of Proclamations filed since 1849 and Executive Orders filed since 1947.
 Researchers need to provide at least an approximate date and title of the Proclamation or Executive Order for staff to locate the correct record.
-Many Proclamations from 2011 to present and Executive Orders from 1999 to present are available on the Governor's website.

 Governor's Records at Other Archives

 California Governors from 1959–1991 chose to donate the remainder of their records to the following institutions: